FluxML/Flux.jl/docs/src/models/recurrence.md

 ## Working with sequences

-Using the previously defined `m` recurrent model, we can the apply it to a single step from our sequence:
+Using the previously defined `m` recurrent model, we can now apply it to a single step from our sequence:

 ```julia
 x = rand(Float32, 2)